 This example is intended to help you compare the cost of investing in the fund with the cost of investing in other mutual funds.
-The example does not include expenses incurred from investing through a separate account or qualified plan.
+The example does not include expenses incurred from investing through a separate account or qualified plan and does not reflect variable annuity and variable life contract charges.
 If the example included these expenses, the figures shown would be higher.
 The example assumes:

-- You invest \$10,000 in the fund for the time periods indicated - Your investment has a 5% return each year and the fund's operating expenses remain the same - You reinvest all distributions and dividends without a sales charge
+• You invest \$10,000 in the fund for the time periods indicated

+• Your investment has a 5% return each year and the fund's operating expenses remain the same (except that any applicable fee waiver or expense reimbursement is reflected only through its expiration date)

+· You reinvest all distributions and dividends without a sales charge